Children's learning and our teaching

 The habits of self-direction, curiosity, motivation, concentration, exploration, experimentation and excitement to learn are the foundations of life-long learning and resilience.

 How we make space to learn

-At the start of each term the teaching team meets to plan the activities that will best teach the children who we have in our care that term.
-You can see these curriculum plans on the noticeboard in the lobby and here for Church Hill and by the red carpet and here for Low Hall.
+At the start of each term the teaching team meets to plan for each week of term the topics, celebrations, books and songs that will form the framework of teaching for that term, as well as any particular projects that need advanced planning.
+You can see these curriculum plans on the noticeboard by the back door and here for Church Hill and by the red carpet and here for Low Hall.

-Each day the team sets up the nursery, both inside and outside in the garden, with different learning activities that follow the curriculum plan.
-Each day two types of learning go on:
+Every day the team sets up the nursery, both inside and outside in the garden, with different learning activities that follow the plans for the term and the week.

 Each child has a Key Person

 Each child in the nursery has one special member of staff, their Key Person, who has specific responsibilities for that child and their family while they are with us.
 If you have an established friendship with a member of staff, they will not be your child's Key Person.
 Helen and the Senior Teachers allocate Key People.

 - complete an entry profile with you to enable us to get to know your child